sajitvasudevan/sajitvasudevan.github.io/content/blog/first-post.md

 tags: ['introduction']
 ---

 This is my new central hub for technical writing.
-I've been writing on Medium and LinkedIn, but I'm consolidating everything here for better control and ownership of my content.
+I've been writing on Medium and LinkedIn, but I am consolidating everything here for better control and ownership of my content.

 ## What to Expect